32.6K people follow this city

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Ulaanbaatar air is currently 1.1 times above the WHO annual air quality guideline value
+PM2.5 concentration in Ulaanbaatar is currently 1.6 times the WHO annual air quality guideline value

 Good 40 US AQI